MaterializeInc/terraform-provider-materialize/docs/resources/secret.md

 - `ownership_role` (String) The owernship role of the object.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `schema_name` (String) The identifier for the secret schema in Materialize.
 Defaults to `public`.
+- `value` (String, Sensitive) The value for the secret.
+The value expression may not reference any relations, and must be a bytea string literal.
+Use value_wo for write-only ephemeral values that won't be stored in state.
+- `value_wo` (String, Sensitive) Write-only value for the secret that supports ephemeral values and won't be stored in Terraform state or plan.
+The value expression may not reference any relations, and must be a bytea string literal.
+Requires Terraform 1.11+.
+Must be used with value_wo_version.
+- `value_wo_version` (Number) Version number for the write-only value.
+Increment this to trigger an update of the secret value when using value_wo.
+Must be used with value_wo.

 ### Read-Only